tjwh/SWE3643_Project/README.md

 `cd CalculatorPlaywrightTests`

-* Install the required Playwright browsers.
+* Install the required Playwright browsers (for Windows).

 `pwsh bin/Debug/net8.0/playwright.ps1 install`

+* __NOTE: If you do not have Powershell installed, install it using the following command:__

+`winget install --id Microsoft.Powershell --source winget`

 ## Executing the Web Application
 To execute the web application: